Wednesday, November 6, 2024

 This photo is by the well-known photographer Sanford Roth (1906-1962), and appears in his posthumous Portraits of the Fifties (1987), compiled by his widow.
 There is no date attached to it, but a place: "Palos Verdes, California."
 One suspects it was possibly taken at Ming Manor, but Roth is not mentioned in Hazel Littlefield's memoir.

 Another photograph (credit unknown) of Dunsany, though I'm uncertain where it first appeared.
-(Anyone know?)
+(Anyone know?
+A cropped version appears without any credit in August Derleth's Thirty Years of Arkham House 1939-1969, published in 1970.)
 The exotic decorations again suggest Ming Manor.

 Dunsany seems to have been a fastidious dresser in these photographs.
 Always in a suit and tie, with a waistcoat, and a fresh flower on his lapel (and sometimes with a pocket square in the chest pocket).
 All of these photographs taken in California must date from 1953-1955.